-How on earth do people choose the artwork for their office?
-While even a limited selection of art is certainly preferable to bare white walls, is it worth the expense to opt for quality?
+How do you come up with office wall art ideas?
+While even a limited selection of art is certainly preferable to bare white walls, is it worth the expense to opt for quality or to go all-out?
 Will anyone really even notice?